Mownesh-s/Sentiment_Analysis/README.md

 # Sentiment Analysis with Deep Learning

 ## Project Overview
 This project implements a sentiment analysis model using deep learning.
-It classifies text data as positive or negative using an LSTM-based neural network trained on a dataset from the `datasets` library.
+It classifies text data as positive , negative and neutral using an LSTM-based neural network trained on a dataset from the `datasets` library.

 ## Features
 - Uses TensorFlow and Keras for deep learning model implementation.
 - Processes dataset from the `datasets` library.
-- Includes data preprocessing steps such as tokenization and normalization.
+- Includes data preprocessing steps such as tokenization.
 - Uses an LSTM-based model for sentiment classification.
 - Evaluates model performance using accuracy and loss metrics.
 - Visualizes training progress using accuracy and loss curves.
 - Generates predictions on new text inputs.

 ## Dataset
-The dataset is sourced from the `datasets` library and contains labeled text data for sentiment classification.
+The dataset is "yelp_review_full" which is sourced from the `datasets` library and contains labeled text data for sentiment classification.
 It consists of:
 - Positive and negative sentiment labels.
 - A large collection of text samples for training and evaluation.